node-real/BNB-Chain-Tutorials/README.md

-# NodeReal Enhanced API Tutorial (Part 1)
+# Start developing explorer with NodeReal Enhanced API (Part 1)

 ## Overview
 Designed for anyone wanting to learn development on the BNB Smart Chain, this tutorial provides a step-by-step guide on how to develop a block explorer that uses the Nodereal enhanced API to fetch details from the BNB Smart Chain blockchain for the given transaction hash.
-The technology stack used in this tutorial includes Web3.js, Nodereal MegaNode, and http-server.
+The technology stack used in this tutorial includes OpenRPC client, Nodereal MegaNode, and http-server.

 ## What You Will Learn
 Through this tutorial, you will learn